tenjin/tenjin-unity-sdk/README.md

 As part of <a href="https://developer.apple.com/documentation/storekit/skadnetwork">SKAdNetwork</a>, we created a wrapper method for <a href="https://developer.apple.com/documentation/storekit/skadnetwork/3919928-updatepostbackconversionvalue">`updatePostbackConversionValue(_:)`</a>.
 Our methods will register the equivalent SKAdNetwork methods and also send the conversion values to our servers.

-`updatePostbackConversionValue(_:)` 6 bit value should correspond to the in-app event and shouldn't be entered as binary representation but 0-63 integer.
+`updatePostbackConversionValue(conversionValue: Integer)` 6 bit value should correspond to the in-app event and shouldn't be entered as binary representation but 0-63 integer.
 Our server will reject any invalid values.

 As of iOS 16.1, which supports SKAdNetwork 4.0, you can now send `coarseValue` (String, with possible variants being "low", "medium" or "high") and `lockWindow` (Boolean) as parameters on the update postback method:

-`updatePostbackConversionValue(_ conversionValue: Integer, coarseValue: String)`
+`updatePostbackConversionValue(conversionValue: Integer, coarseValue: String)`

-`updatePostbackConversionValue(_ conversionValue: Integer, coarseValue: String, lockWindow: Bool)`
+`updatePostbackConversionValue(conversionValue: Integer, coarseValue: String, lockWindow: Bool)`

 -   For iOS version 16.1+ which supports SKAdNetwork 4.0, you can call this method as many times as you want and can make the conversion value lower or higher than the previous value.